 - receiving property;

-- informing the public—through public notices published in newspapers and on our website, through the register of unclaimed property and through My Account for individuals—that it provisionally administers the unclaimed property entrusted to it;
+- informing the public—through public notices published in newspapers and on our website, through the register of unclaimed property and through My Account for individuals—that we provisionally administer the unclaimed property entrusted to us;

 - tracing right-holders;